I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_pipe_local_information.md

 <td>Named pipe is in the process of being closed.</td>
 </tr>
 </table>

-### -field NamedPipeEnd
+            `NamedPipeType`

-The type of the named pipe end, which specifies whether this is the client or the server side of a named pipe.
+            One of the following named pipe types.

 <table>
 <tr>